Image captured by an AR Guide on a recent camping expedition in Colorado

 “We need the tonic of wilderness . . .
 We can never have enough of nature.”—Henry D. Thoreau, Walden

-Why Outside
+Why We Go Outside

-We may struggle with consistency when it comes to the activities and habits we know we need for our health—the things that are good for us.
 It’s natural to lose our way at times; this is why New Year’s resolutions were created.
-In mental health treatment or recovery settings, we often say we have a built-in forgetter.
-We gravitate to comfort and complacency.
+In mental health treatment or recovery settings, we often say we have a “built-in forgetter.”
+We get busy in our daily life and gravitate to comfort and complacency as humans—we do what we’re used to doing.
 But we’ve learned that discipline is an act of self-care—self-love, in fact.
-When we fill the proverbial well with the fuel that we know serves our mind, body, and spirit, we actualize our potential and reap the rewards.
+When we fill the proverbial well with the fuel that we know serves our mind, body, and spirit, we can reap the rewards.

 In our digitally-driven world, it's easy to get caught indoors.
 But the scientific research continues to uncover the therapeutic effects of outdoor activities on mental health, recovery, sober living, and overall well-being.
 From reducing stress to enhancing mood, the healing power of nature is undeniable.
-As our tech landscape continues to impact our health, the time to develop healthy habits outside is now.
+As our tech landscape continues to impact our health, the time for healthy habits outside is now.

 We may overlook the simple yet profound benefits of spending time in nature as we bounce from one app to the next.
 However, the data on the devices overwhelmingly demonstrates the pitfalls of life dominated by screens.
 Time on tech impacts children in many ways.
 But studies show that adults are feeling the negative results of technology-saturated living as well, experiencing increased anxiety, stress, and depression.